C API Reference#

 #include <ovrtx_types.h>

-Result from an aynschronous function call.
+Result from an asynchronous function call.

 Public Members